forquare/hashbang0.com/content/post/2010-03-15-sunwyp-aka-nis.md

 6. Run ypinit -c and name the NIS master server
 7. Start NIS client service with svcadm enable nis/client However, this didn't work.
 I tried using host names and IP addresses to identify the NIS master when ypinit asked me to specify it, but it wouldn't work.
 As a work around I found that if you don't specify a master server at all, ypbind will use the -broadcast option and find the master automatically.
-Using the method above and staerting ypbind -broadcast myself didn't seem to work.
+Using the method above and starting ypbind -broadcast myself didn't seem to work.

 This all works on OpenSolaris 2009.06